zhangmenghao/zhangmenghao.github.io/index.md

     From Feb., 2019 to Jul., 2019, I worked as a visiting scholar at Dept. of Computer Science and Engineering, Texas A&M University, under the supervision of [Dr. Guofei Gu](http://faculty.cs.tamu.edu/guofei/).
     - *Aug., 2012-Jul., 2016*  **B.S.
 Degree**, Dept. of Computer Science and Technology, Tsinghua University
 * **Research interest**:
     - Software-Defined Programmable Network Security.
-I am one of the first researchers to work on the intersections of programmable networks and security, and have published across a wide range of well-recognized conferences and journals in this area such as NDSS, NSDI, INFOCOM, ICNP, RAID, HotNets, SOSR, JSAC, TON, TPDS and etc. I am familiar with Software Defined Networking (SDN), Network Function Virtualization (NFV), Programmable data plane (P4), and extended Berkeley Packet Filter (eBPF).
+I am one of the first researchers to work on the intersections of programmable networks and security, and have published across a wide range of well-recognized conferences and journals in this area such as NDSS, NSDI, INFOCOM, ICNP, RAID, HotNets, SOSR, JSAC, TON, TDSC, TPDS and etc. I am familiar with Software Defined Networking (SDN), Network Function Virtualization (NFV), Programmable data plane (P4), and extended Berkeley Packet Filter (eBPF).
 Besides, I have deeply involved in a set of scenarios, such as data center network, cloud gateway, Denial-of-Service (DoS) attacks, Network Intrusion Detection/Prevention System (NIDS/NIPS), Internet of Things (IoT), network scanning, network traffic analysis, container network and etc. Most of my projects are trying to make software-defined networked systems more security and efficient.
     - High-Performance Networking.
 Recently I am working on the area of high-performance networking (e.g., RDMA, SmartNIC, DPU/IPU), which I believe is promising for data center applications, especially distributed machine learning clusters and large-scale storage clusters.
 * **Email**: zhangmenghao0503@gmail.com
 * **Github**: [https://github.com/ZhangMenghao](https://github.com/ZhangMenghao)